-In the case of multiparty meetings all audio and video traffic is still encrypted on the network (again, using DTLS-SRTP).
-Packets are decrypted while traversing Jitsi Videobridge; however they are never stored to any persistent storage and only live in memory while being routed to other participants in the meeting.
+All audio and video traffic is encrypted on the network (using DTLS-SRTP).
+This outer layer of DTLS-SRTP encryption is removed while packets are traversing Jitsi Videobridge; however they are never stored to any persistent storage and only live in memory while being routed to other participants in the meeting.

 What do you do with my data?

-To begin with, by default Jitsi Meet does not require users to create accounts.
+Subsequent participants in meetings do not need to create an account.
 Any information they choose to enter, such as their name or email address is purely optional and is only shared with other meeting participants.
 We do not retain this information after the meeting.

 Other pieces of data such as the chat, or speaker stats, for example, are stored for the duration of the meeting and then destroyed when it ends.

 Recordings are a bit of an interesting case.
-They are kept on our servers until we can upload them to the place you indicated (currently Dropbox).
+Cloud recordings, when enabled, are kept on our servers until we can upload them to the place you indicated (currently Dropbox).
 If we haven’t managed to do that in 24 hours we still delete them and they are gone forever (so make sure you have enough space in your Dropbox folders 😉 )

 Do you use analytics?